jhubert/hiring-exercises/grouping/README.md

 ## Guidelines

 * Use any language you want, as long as it can be compiled on OSX
-* As usual, you can't use any code that you don't have license to use
+* Don't use any code that you don't have license to use
-* For the exercise, headers are considered to be consistant across files
+* For the exercise, headers are considered to be consistent across files

 ## Resources

 ### CSV Files

 Two sample input files are included.
-Both files should be successfully processed by the resuling code.
+Both files should be successfully processed by the resulting code.

 ### Matching Types